The Career Progression Portal

 - for the period under review − these are the objectives you want to achieve by your next probationary review.
 After each review, they will be revised taking into account feedback from your Reviewer, Dean and ASC and will eventually work towards achieving your objectives for the entire probationary period

-While you are expected to achieve the base line probationary targets set by the University, which can be found in our examples of good practice probationary objectives, there are some objectives that can be adapted depending on your discipline and this will form the basis of your discussion with your Reviewer.
+While you are expected to achieve the base line probationary targets set by the University, which can be found in our examples of good practice probationary objectives, there are some objectives that can be adapted.
+This will depend on your discipline and will form the basis of your discussion with your Reviewer.

-Following on from your meeting, you should input your agreed objectives within the ‘Probationary Objectives’ section of the CPP and you will need to confirm the name of your mentor under 'Mentor Details' in the 'Probation Profile' section.
+Following on from your meeting, you should input your agreed objectives within the ‘Probationary Objectives’ section of the CPP.
+You will also need to confirm the name of your mentor under 'Mentor Details' in the 'Probation Profile' section.
 You will then need to send to your Reviewer for agreement by changing the status on the home screen.
 Your Reviewer can either return the objectives back to you with comments for amendment or send on to your Dean for approval.

 Once approved by the Dean, you will receive a notification and the 'Probationary Objectives' section is then closed for editing but you can view your objectives at any time by logging in to the CPP.